 The EU member countries contributing to EUTM Mali are: Austria, Belgium, Bulgaria, Czech Republic, Germany, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Latvia, Portugal, Romania, Sweden, Slovenia, Spain and United Kingdom.

-The 4 European non-EU countries contributing to EUTM Mali are: Georgia, Montenegro, Serbia and Albania.
+The 4 European non-EU countries contributing to EUTM Mali are: Georgia, Montenegro, Serbia, Albania and Moldova.